 - As my accountant always tells me, HMRC doesn’t like businesses that are constantly changing their address.
 This was a problem for me a few years ago because I was living in rented accommodation, and moving around with work, so I had to change my business address multiple times within the space of 2-3 years.

 - Residential addresses also look unprofessional.
-Your website and your business stationery should all display your business address so think careful about what message your home address is projecting to potential clients.
+Your website and your business stationery should all display your business address so think carefully about what message your home address is projecting to potential clients.

 Step 3: Set up a virtual company telephone number